 Edited: August 14, 2018

-The world has seen big and surprising political shifts in many countries.
-Media and researchers have reported on filter bubbles, echo chambers, young apathy and populism.
-That left us at Orb Media curious about how young people are thinking about government, politics and civic participation—and what the younger generations do if they want to change something in their society.
+Significant and surprising political shifts are in progress in many countries.
+Both the media and researchers have reported on filter bubbles, echo chambers, youth apathy and populism.
+That left us at Orb Media curious about how young people are thinking about government, politics and civic participation—and how current younger generations choose to act if they want to change something in their society.

-Understanding how today’s youth—defined as people under 40—interact with their governments is a complex task and involves a great deal of regional variability.
-The landscape of civic participation is linked to a country’s unique social, economic, and cultural environment, and is constantly evolving.
-Technology has accelerated the rate of change over the past several decades, giving citizens new ways to connect with one another and accessible platforms for discussion.
+Developing an understanding of how today’s youth (defined as people under 40) interact with their governments is complex and involves broad regional variability.
+Civic participation is linked to social, economic, and cultural environments, and around the world, these elements are constantly evolving.
+Technology has accelerated the rate of change over the past several decades, giving citizens new ways to connect with one another, and multiple, highly accessible platforms for discussion.

-We know that there are differences from country to country and we wanted to find a good way to use data to understand how young people today were participating in politics and whether this was similar or different to young people of the past.
+With differences from country to country, we sought to use data to view how young people participate in politics today, and determine if youth participation has changed over time.

-Data analysis can provide valuable insights into the trends, historical patterns, and emerging developments in the realm of civic engagement.
-Using modern data science, we’re able to examine specific conditions around the world for a more meaningful comparison.
-When working with large social survey data it’s always important to keep in mind that we will be able to see trends over time and relationships between individual and global ideas, but we will not usually be able to tell specifically what is causing broad social trends.
+Data analysis can provide valuable insights into trends, historical patterns, and emerging developments in the realm of civic engagement.
+Modern data science lets us examine specific conditions around the world for a more meaningful comparison.
+Social survey data collected over one or more decades can reveal trends over time and relationships between individual and global ideas—However, it cannot specifically pinpoint what is causing broad social trends.

-Summary
+Data Summary

-● 979,000 respondents from 128 countries using scientifically collected, nationally representative surveys
+● Data was scientifically collected from 979,000 respondents from 128 countries.
+The data is included in nationally representative surveys.

-● Statistical analysis of data included rake weighting and multilevel linear models
+● Statistical analysis of data included rake weighting and multi-level linear models.

-● Significant and growing generation gap between young and older people’s preferred way of participating in civil society
+● The data reveals a significant and growing generation gap between young adults and older people’s preferred means of participating in civil society.

-● Generation gap even larger between politically interested young and older people
+● Substantial generation gap among those declaring an interest in politics

-● Substantial youth voting power left on the table
+● Voting power is less utilized among younger adults

-● Corruption has a strong relationship with young people’s willingness to vote
+● Strong relationship between corruption and willingness to vote among younger adults.

-In order to answer these questions, Orb Media’s data science team conducted a unique global analysis based on scientifically collected, nationally representative, weighted data from 979,000 respondents in 128 countries.
-We found that there are indeed significant and meaningful trends showing that young people are becoming more involved in informal political activities such as protesting and demonstrating and that the gap between how young people are politically involved and how old people are politically involved is much wider now than it was several decades ago.
+Orb Media’s data science team’s unique global analysis based on scientifically collected, nationally representative weighted data from 979,000 respondents in 128 countries found significant and meaningful upward trends in informal political activities such as protesting and demonstrating among younger adults, and found that older adults (over 40 years of age) are much less likely to participate in these activities than they were several decades ago.

-Our data analysis has revealed that people under 40 are significantly more likely to be involved in informal types of political activities such as protesting and demonstrating than people over 40.
-In 2016 and 2017, there was a global generation gap of 6% to 13% between people under 40 and people 40 and over who reported participating in a demonstration or protest.
+According to our analysis, in 2016 and 2017, a global generation gap of 6 to 13 percent emerged between people under 40 and those over 40 who reported participating in a demonstration or protest.

-In order to deepen the analysis, we analyzed the political activities of those respondents who said they were politically interested.
-Over half the respondents indicated that they were politically interested.
-This analysis comes closer to comparing apples to apples across generations and cohorts.
-The relative proportion of young and older people who report being politically interested has remained steady within our data.
+We then analyzed the political activities of those respondents who said they were interested in politics.
+Over half the respondents indicated that they were interested in politics.
+According to our data, the relative proportion of young and older people reporting political interest has remained steady within our data.

-According to the data, adults younger than 40 are between nine and 17 percent more likely to prefer informal political activity than those older than 40—a significant increase from the early 2000s, when under-40s were only three percent more likely to protest.
+According to the data, adults younger than 40 are between nine and 17 percent more likely to prefer informal political activity than those older than 40—a significant increase from the early 2000s, when the younger group was only three percent more likely to protest.
+This trend is a global phenomenon and appears to be growing.